Olu93/project_multi_agent_systems/main/questions.md

-[ ] Can we use everything that is already in the genius jar such as the matrix library under agents.Jama?
+[ ] Can we reuse everything that is already in the genius jar such as the matrix library under agents.Jama?
+[ ] Do we have to deal with other issue types than DISCRETE and INTEGER?